timkicker/timkicker.github.io/source/_posts/eol.md

 That’s where EOL comes in -- not as a perfect solution, but as a proposal for a different way of thinking about open-source responsibility.

+### "This isn’t open source.
+Stop pretending it is."

+Okay, fair.
+It doesn’t fit the OSI definition, which says that open-source software must allow unrestricted use.
+If *that’s* the definition you go by, then sure, EOL isn’t open source.
+But if you see open source as something that can evolve, it’s at least worth talking about.

+### "Ethics are subjective.
+You can’t put them in a license."

+Completely true.
+What’s considered ethical today might not be in 50 years.
+But laws and policies shift too, and we don’t abandon them just because they’re hard to define.
+The challenge isn’t that ethics change—it’s how to define them in a way that works.

+### "Nobody would use this because it’s legally vague."

+Honestly, that’s a solid argument.
+If a license introduces too much risk, companies won’t touch it.
+If something like EOL were to work, it would need *very* clear definitions and solid legal backing.
+Right now, it’s more of a conversation starter than a practical tool.

+### "Bad actors won’t follow the license anyway."

+True again.
+If someone wants to build something awful, they won’t stop because a license tells them not to.
+But a license isn’t just about enforcement—it’s about setting a precedent.
+Big companies *do* care about compliance, and even if this wouldn’t stop everything, it might influence how some organizations think about responsibility.

 ---

-## EOL is Now on GitHub
+## So… Is This a Good Idea?
+Probably Not.
+But It's Worth Discussing.

+I’m not saying EOL is *the* answer.
+I’m not even saying it’s *a* good answer.
+What I *am* saying is that open-source has a responsibility problem that’s at least worth thinking about.
+If the reaction is just "shut up, open source is freedom," then maybe the conversation is overdue.

-The **Ethical Open License (EOL) 1.0** is now up on GitHub.
-It’s not a final product.
+The **Ethical Open License (EOL)** is up on GitHub.
+It’s not a finished product.
 It’s an open discussion.
-If you’re interested, check it out, share your thoughts, and let’s figure out if this is something that could work.
+If you’re interested, check it out and let me know your thoughts.

 👉 [github.com/timkicker/EOL](https://github.com/timkicker/EOL)

-Whether this turns into something practical or just sparks a broader conversation, I’d call that a win.
+Whether this turns into something real or just sparks a broader conversation, I’ll count that as a win.
 ---

-I don’t expect EOL to replace MIT, GPL, or any of the widely used licenses.
-But I do think it’s time we stop pretending that software is neutral.
+I don’t see EOL as a replacement for MIT, GPL, or other widely adopted licenses.
+But I do think it’s worth questioning the idea that software is inherently neutral.

-The way our code is used **matters**.
-And if we, as developers, have the ability to set ethical boundaries, why shouldn’t we?
+How our code gets used matters.
+And if we, as developers, have the ability to set ethical boundaries, why wouldn’t we consider it?